QuentinRa/blog.quentinra.dev/tools/unity-2d/more/tde.md

 [Go back](../index.md)

-This is an engine inside unity helping handling 2D stuff in TopDown games.
-You can purchase it in the unity store.
+This is an engine inside Unity, providing help to handle 2D stuff in TopDown games.
+You can purchase it in the Unity store.
 Then install by [following their official tutorial](https://topdown-engine-docs.moremountains.com/install.html).
 You can also buy [Feel](https://feel-docs.moremountains.com/index.html), if you are feeling like this would improve your game.

 <hr class="sr">